milovanovicf/movies-website/READMEFIRST.md

 Also add some new functions and a bit more style and maybe one day build an actual community of people who has the same passion about movies as i do or just regular people who want to find a movie to watch.
 Cheers! :)
 Milovanovic.F

+Also also you access the site by clicking on the index.html and nothing else.